Is the program right for you?

 - Students are required to undergo a Criminal Record Check upon acceptance in to the program in order to be eligible for practicum placement.

 - Students are required to submit proof of a negative TB skin test within 6 months of going out on practicum.
 In the event of a positive TB skin test, a negative TB chest X-ray report is required.

 - Strongly recommended that students update their immunization for German measles, polio, tetanus, diphtheria, and Hepatitis B prior to the practicum.

 - Free from latex sensitivity or allergy.

-Congratulation to Emma Herrling, recipient of the Marion Bryant Memorial Hospital Unit Clerk Award.
+Congratulations to Megan Hodgson, recipient of the Marion Bryant Memorial Hospital Unit Clerk Award.